October 2021 Paranal Service Mode User Satisfaction Survey

 - For those figures with legends to the right of the plot clicking on any entry in the legend will toggle display of the corresponding data within the graph.

 As a start in detailing the results from the survey, in the figure below we show the number of responses we received per instrument.
-In spite of the overall good response rate the large number of instruments offered in Service Mode means that on average this year we received 12.3 responses per instrument (essentially the same as last year's figure of 12.0 responses per instrument).
+Despite the fact that this year's survey covered 16 instruments (as opposed to 15 last year) the overall higher response rate resulted in an increase in the average number of responses per instrument (19.8 versus last year's figure of 12.3).

 In the following two stacked histogram plots we present a general overview of user satisfaction (in percentage of responses) with two general items: